AuenKr/open-code.nvim/tests/README.md

-# OpenCode Testing
+# Opencode Testing

-This directory contains resources for testing the OpenCode plugin.
+This directory contains resources for testing the Opencode plugin.

 ## Overview